Archdiocese of Monaco

 The Archdiocese of Monaco (Archidioecesis Monoecensis) is an exempt Latin ecclesiastical territory or archdiocese of the Catholic Church in Monaco.
 It is directly subject to the Holy See and not part of any ecclesiastical province.
 It is the smallest Catholic diocese in terms of area.

 The archdiocese's mother church and thus seat of its archbishop is the Cathedral of Our Lady Immaculate (Saint Nicholas's or Monaco Cathedral).
 Dominique-Marie David was appointed as Archbishop of Monaco by Pope Francis on 21 January 2020.

 History

 Pope Clement VII visited in 1532.

 It was established as a pre-diocesan jurisdiction on 30 April 1868, as the Territorial Abbacy of Saints-Nicholas-et-Benoît, on territory split off from the Diocese of Nice.

 It was promoted as the Diocese of Monaco by Pope Leo XIII on 15 March 1887, and it was elevated to the rank of an archdiocese by Pope John Paul II on 30 July 1981.

+Pope Leo XIV visited Monaco on 28 March 2026.
+The visit was part of the ongoing, centuries-old ties that bind the Grimaldi dynasty, which has reigned over Monaco since 1297, to the Successors of Peter.
+It also aimed to strengthen the “long-standing and trusting” diplomatic relations, according to the press office of the Prince’s Palace, between the two smallest states in the world.